rasterio/rasterio/docs/cli.rst

     >>> print src.bounds
     BoundingBox(left=101985.0, bottom=2611485.0, right=339315.0, top=2826915.0)

 merge
 -----

+Added in 0.12.1

-The merge command can be used to flatten a stack of identically structured datasets.
+The ``merge`` command can be used to flatten a stack of identically structured datasets.

 .. code-block:: console

     $ rio merge rasterio/tests/data/R*.tif merged.tif

 overview
 --------

 New in 0.25

-A pyramid of overviews computed once and stored in the dataset using rio-overview can improve performance in some applications.
+The ``overview`` command creates overviews stored in the dataset, which can improve performance in some applications.

 The decimation levels at which to build overviews can be specified as a comma separated list

 .. code-block:: console

-    $ rio pyramid --build 2,4,8,16
+    $ rio overview --build 2,4,8,16

 or a base and range of exponents.

 .. code-block:: console

-    $ rio pyramid --build 2^1..4
+    $ rio overview --build 2^1..4

 Note that overviews can not currently be removed and are not automatically updated when the dataset's primary bands are modified.